linare20/2020-ws_dolr/slides.md

 Contextual Ambidexterity (part1):
 - Individuals make choices between either the exploitation-oriented or the exploration-oriented activities in their daily work
 - Being flexible is necessary:
-  - to allow employees to use their own judgment
+  - To allow employees to use their own judgment
-  - they can divide their time between their adaptation-oriented and alignment-oriented activities
+  - They can divide their time between their adaptation-oriented and alignment-oriented activities

 ---

 Contextual Ambidexterity (part2):

 - Simultaneous pursuing of explorative and explorable measures within a single business unit
-  - built on processes that encourage individuals to divide their time between activities
+  - Built on processes that encourage individuals to divide their time between activities
-  - they provide value to current customers and seek opportunities and respond to continuous change
+  - They provide value to current customers and seek opportunities and respond to continuous change

 ---